blastcloud/guzzler-docs/docs/extending/readme.md

 ### Adding a Namespace

 To use your filters in Guzzler, you must provide the namespace to look through to find your class.
-To do this, use the `Expectation::addNamespace` method.
-This can be done anywhere in your test before your test runs.
-Because it's done through a static method, it can also be done in a `setUpBeforeClass` method.
-Also, because this adds an entire namespace, it only needs to be done once to use all class filters you may have in that namespace.
+There are two ways to do this:

+1. Inline before it is needed with the static `Expectation::addNamespace` method.
+1. Globally with the PHPUnit extension that Guzzler provides.

+#### Adding a Namespace Inline

 ```php
 <?php